lukehefson/node-app/README.md

-Urgh, I hate whe repos don't have a README
+Urgh, I hate when repos don't have a README